 in addition to applying all relevant requirements of this Regulation the safety of the system shall additionally be assessed according to par.
 X Appendix 4 to Annex 3.]

-5.3.7.2.4.11.
+5.3.7.2.4.10.
 A request for the driver to acknowledge that they have read and understood the driver information material outlined in paragraph 5.6 shall be given while the vehicle is in a stopped position.
 This request shall be given at least once every month.
 If the vehicle utilises a means of differentiating between users, this may be extended to 3 months for a given user.
 If the vehicle can identify that a driver has previously acknowledged this request it does not need to be given again for that driver.
 If the vehicle can identify that the current driver has not acknowledged this request before, then it shall be given in the current drive cycle.

+[5.3.7.2.4.11.
+Role reminders (RR) The system may issue reminders to foster the development of a correct mental model of the system.
+Reminders have no penalty implications as it is described in 5.5.4.2.8. (prolonged driver disengagement)

+A RR shall be a continual visual information in combination with at least one other modality which are clear and easily perceptible, unless it can be ensured that the driver has observed the visual information.
+The visual information shall clearly inform drivers about their responsibilities while DCAS is “active”..

+A RR shall, as a minimum, be provided at the activation of the DCAS function.]

 5.3.7.2.5.
 Special provisions for systems capable of performing system-initiated manoeuvres or withholding of HORs